jonosachs/remote-codex/README.md

 # Remote codex session

-Shell script to run a remote codex session from your IPhone. \
+Run a remote codex session from your IPhone. \
-Runs with `caffeinate -i` to keep connection alive (prevents Mac from sleeping)
+Runs with `caffeinate -i` to keep connection alive (prevents Mac from sleeping) Work in progress..

 ## Requirements